liling10822/FAMEF/README.md

    * For Windows: ```py -m venv env```

-Activate the env enviornment by running the command line below:
+Activate the env environment by running the command line below:

    * For macOS and Linux: ```source env/bin/activate```